mrchi/secure-nginx/README.md

 ## Update Nginx configurations

-First, check your domain has been resolved correctly.
+First, check your domain has been resolved correctly
 ```
 dig subdomain.example.conf
 ```